 • Heal cats are the #1 obvious choice for playing support.
 Simply put, if you don't have to put away your weapon to heal or remove a debuff, you're likely dealing more damage.
 So if you handle healing and maintain your team alive and well, you're helping them do their job.
 Simple.
 Heal cats can benefit a lot from running the supportive horns, as they can blow them twice for an additional small heal, which keeps everyone's HP in check better.
 Good for healing chip damage without committing to a dedicate healing horn.
 Running the Wide Whisker Horn (C group) for this is a great idea, as you'll be able to get more from your horns.
 And if you take Wide Whiskers, you might want to pick Detox Horn as well, to remove debuffs and abnormal statuses.

 • The other obvious choice is naturally Charisma cats, because they can have Palico Rally.
 But here's the thing.
 It's only ever good if you have other prowlers in your team : Palico Rally does nothing to hunters.
 Charisma cats would be a lot more popular otherwise.
 Outside of this, you can build your support Charisma prowler pretty much in the same way as Heal cats, with horns and maybe Wide Whiskers.
 Do keep in mind you'll have to commit to healing with a dedicated horn (if you want to heal, of course).
 And if you run a Charisma cat as a support, it means you play with other prowlers (else you may want to pick Heal or Beast), which means you should take Go Fight Win.
 It benefits prowlers a lot.
+Teaching Rousing Roar to your charisma cat can be very beneficial, as it will allow to renew Palico Rally (without SP mode) for 1 bar every 90secs (instead of 2mins).

 • Then for Beast, it's -again- a bit weirder but you can make it work at least a bit.
 The idea is to play support as a Beast cat by abusing Rousing Roar.
 As a reminder, Rousing Roar (1 bar) grants stun immunity and spreads to the team any icon buff you're currently affected by (even if you're not the source of the buff), and set their duration to 90secs.
 You would then pick Demon and Armor Horns, (maybe SP as well but you can also just go into Beast lvl3), then use both at once, and use Rousing Roar every 80secs or so.
 That way the buffs are permanently active at the cost of only 1 bar every 80-ish secs.
 Getting to beast mode lvl 3 also grants you buffs, and of course they'll be spread out as well as long as you keep the Rousing Roars going.